timberkerkvliet/seizento/README.md

 * Dictionary: elements identified by a key, all available keys are known
 * Function: parametrized type
 * String
-* Encrypted string: string with metadata about the encryption
 * Bool
 * Integer
 * Float